This post may contain affiliate links. Read our disclosure page for full details.

 The right packing list starts with the right suitcase.
-For my birthday this year, I looked long and hard at all the options.
-I ended up going with a sleek, affordable Samsonite.
+I looked long and hard at all the options and ended up going with a sleek, affordable Samsonite.
+3 years later, I am still obsessed with this suitcase and it is hanging in there just fine!

 My awesome suitcase: Samsonite Luggage Winfield 2 Fashion HS Spinner 28, Charcoal, One Size